powsybl/powsybl-open-loadflow/docs/loadflow/loadflow.md

 #### VSC converters

-VSC converters are self commutated converters that can be assimilated as generators in the loadflow.
-There can be two main active power regulation mode:
+VSC converters are self-commutated converters that can be assimilated to generators in the loadflow.
+There can be two main modes to control active power flow through the line:
-- **Active Power set point:** When they are in active power set point, on one side of the line is the rectifier station, and on the other side of the line is the inverter station.
-The power transit from the rectifier station to the inverter station is fixed to a target value $P$.
-The active power transit at each station is given by:
+- In **Active Power setpoint** mode, on one side of the line is the rectifier station, and on the other side of the line is the inverter station.
+The active power flows from the rectifier station to the inverter station is fixed and equal to a target value $P$ (AC side).
+The active power flow at each station at AC side is given by:
   - $P_{rectifier}= P$
   - $P_{inverter}= (1 - loss_{inverter}) * ((1 - loss_{rectifier}) * (P - P_{LineLoss}))$

-- **AC emulation:** When being controlled in AC emulation, the active power transit between both stations is given by: $P = P_0 + k~(\theta_1 - \theta_2)$ with $\theta_1$ and $\theta_2$ being the voltage angles at the bus connection for each converter station, and $P_0$ and $k$ being fixed values for the HVDC line.
+- In **AC emulation** mode, the active power flow between both stations is given by: $P = P_0 + k~(\theta_1 - \theta_2)$
+with $\theta_1$ and $\theta_2$ being the voltage angles at the bus connection for each converter station, and $P_0$ and $k$ being fixed parameters for the HVDC line.
-These angles define the sign of the power transit and this sign defines which of the converter stations is the controller station.
-The active power transit at each station is given by:
+If $P$ is positive, the converter station 1 is controller, else it is converter station 2.
+For example, if station 1 is controller, the active power flow at each station is given by:
   - $P_{controller} = P_0 + k~(\theta_1 - \theta_2)$
   - $P_{noncontroller} = (1 - loss_{noncontroller}) * ((1 - loss_{controller}) * (P_0 + k~(\theta_1 - \theta_2) - P_{LineLoss}))$

-In both control modes, the power transits are impacted by losses of the converter stations.
+In both control modes, the power flows are impacted by losses of the converter stations.
 In addition, Joule effect (due to resistance in cable) implies line loss in the HVDC line.
 This line loss is calculated with the nominal voltage: $P_{LineLoss} = Ri^2$ with $i = P_1 / V$ with $R$ being the cable resistance, $P_1$ being the active power at the output of the controller station and $V$ being the HVDC nominal voltage (equals 1 per unit).

-In addition, in both cases the target value $P$ (either in constant power flow or in AC emulation) is bounded by a maximum power transit $P_{max}$ that can possibly be different from one direction to another.
+In addition, in both cases the target value $P$ (either in active power setpoint mode or in AC emulation mode) is bounded by a maximum active power $P_{max}$ that can possibly be different from one direction to another.

 ## DC flows computing